Tactile Rendering Using Three Basic Stimulus Components in Ultrasound Midair Haptics: Experimental Setup

 \subsection{Overview}

 {x^{c}} {y^{c}} {z^{c}} {p^{c}} {y^{hand}}

-This ultrasound tactile display system, shown in Fig.~\ref{fig:Fig/Setup/System.png}, was used in all experiments conducted in this study.
-Fig.~\ref{fig:Fig/Setup/SchematicOfPresentation.png} shows an overview of the provided tactile experience.
+This ultrasound tactile display system shown in Fig.~\ref{fig:Fig/Setup/System.png}A was used in all experiments conducted in this study.
+Fig.~\ref{fig:Fig/Setup/System.png}B and C shows an overview of the provided tactile experience.
 The user’s 3D hand model and a spherical virtual object were presented on a PC display.
+The position of spherical virtual object was (192, 190, 151) mm.
 Users can control the hand model by moving their real hand.
 When the hand model touched the virtual object, a tactile stimulus was presented to the user’s real hand.

 The tactile display system consists of eight ultrasound phased array units~\cite{suzuki2021autd3}, a hand tracker (Leap Motion 2, Ultraleap, Ltd.), a depth camera (RealSense D415, Intel), and a control PC.
 The coordinate system of the tactile display system is shown in Fig.~\ref{fig:Fig/Setup/System.png}.